MSc PalaeobiologyFind a programme

 An upper second-class honours degree (or international equivalent) in geology, biological sciences, environmental sciences, archaeology, anthropology, or a related discipline.
 Previous professional experience or qualifications can also be put forward for consideration as equivalent to the academic entry requirements given above.
 These will be considered on a case-by-case basis.

 See international equivalent qualifications on the International Office website.

-The degree is research-based, and about half the graduates go on to academic careers, usually starting with a PhD.
-The MSc is focused on methods, and you will learn the latest techniques in phylogenetics, biomechanics, and macroevolution training, which is highly sought after by PhD supervisors across the world.
+The degree is research-based, and about half of our graduates go on to academic careers, usually starting with a PhD.
+The MSc is focused on methods and you will learn the latest techniques in phylogenetics, biomechanics, and macroevolution training, which are highly sought after by PhD supervisors across the world.

 The training in professional skills, including writing scientific papers, is also highly regarded.
 Some students have used the MSc as a means to go on to careers in museums, the media and education and now hold senior positions as curators and collection managers in national and regional museums.
 Graduates also work in making scientific documentaries, or are involved in science education at all levels.

 Finally, some graduates have gone into commercial work in marketing, the oil industry and computing, where their practical skills in palaeobiology and communication have proved invaluable.

 We welcome applications at any time of year.
 Early application is advised as places may fill quickly.

 Find out more about becoming a student at Bristol, applying for a visa and the support we offer to international students.

 - 36% of research is world-leading (4 star)